patrickschulz/openPCells/README.md

 # Building and Installation
 Building this project is fairly simple, as the sole dependency is a C compiler.
 It was tested with various gcc versions >= 11.1.0, but should work with other compilers too.
-Currently, the build is set up to create a stand-alone executable, which knows how to load the needed shared libraries (project-owned) by itself.
-This means that it is easy for a user without any root privileges to install opc:
+The build and install process installs all required files in standard paths (/usr/bin, /usr/share), but these paths can be configured.
+It is also possible to install it locally, which does not require any root privileges.
+Short-cut configure options exist to make this process easy.
-Just leave it where you compiled it (this is important) and point your PATH to the directory or create an alias or call opc with its absolute path.
+With this you can just leave everything where you built it and point your PATH to the directory or create an alias or call opc with its absolute path.
-A more sophisticated installation for instance installation to `/usr` using a dedicated package manager is currently not supported in an easy way (though it is possible of course).

-That all said, building is just
+Building and installing system-wide:

+    ./configure.sh
     make
+    sudo make install

+Building and installing locally:

+    ./configure --all-load-paths-local
+    make
+    # no installation

 This uses gcc as compiler, if you have any specific needs, the compiler can be adapted in `src/Makefile`.
-The build process is currently a little rough, but it should work for now.

 # Integration in EDA Tools
 OpenPCells can be integrated quite simply in EDA tools that provide an API for adding menus, calling external programs and reading files.